 We love visiting castles!
 We have been to many castles in the Dordogne and Loire Valley in France and we have celebrated our wedding in a castle in the Netherlands.
 But what are the best castles to visit in Switzerland with kids?
 Here is a list of recommended Swiss castles compiled with the help of Swiss-based bloggers!
-In this article you will read on famous castles like Chillon, less known castles, nearby activities, and about an exhibition on Swiss Food in one of the castle’s museums!
+In this article you will read on famous castles like Chillon, less known castles, and nearby activities!

 Château de Chillon, Montreux